terraformita/terraform-local-defaults/examples/complete/README.md

 # Example

-Visit [`examples`](https://github.com/terraformita/terraform-local-defaults/tree/main/examples/complete) in GitHub repo to see full source code.
+Visit [`examples`](https://github.com/terraformita/terraform-local-defaults/tree/main/examples/complete) in GitHub repo to see the full source code.
 Below is a quick explanation of the example module calls:

 ```terraform
 module "non_null" {